Palm Springs International Airport

 Car rental companies offering services at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National.

 A number of taxi companies operate at Palm Springs International Airport.

-Palm Springs International Airport passenger facilities include a range of restaurants, a selection of shops, public telephones, a travel agent, a USO Service Club, a kid's play area, ATMs, currency exchange services and free wifi.
+Palm Springs International Airport passenger facilities include a range of restaurants, a selection of shops, a USO Service Club, a kid's play area, ATMs, currency exchange services and free wifi.

-Airlines offering flights to Palm Springs International Airport include Alaska Airlines, Allegiant, American Airlines, Continental, Delta, Frontier, Horizon Air, Sun County, United, US Airways and Westjet.
+Airlines offering flights to Palm Springs International Airport include Air Canada, Alaska - Virgin America, Allegiant, American Airlines, Delta, Frontier, Jetblue, Sun Country, United and Westjet.